Learn how to freeze more than 50 freezable foods to save time in the kitchen, eliminate extra trips to the grocery store, and reduce wasted food.

 Pies: I don’t usually freeze pies, but if you do, just make sure to freeze them BEFORE you bake them.

 2. Freezable Baking Supplies:

-I freeze many of my baking supplies in their original bags, tucked inside shoeboxes in our freezer!
+Along with the finished baked goods, I also freeze many of my baking supplies in their original bags, tucked inside shoeboxes in our freezer!